 Browse:

 This FAQ entry concerns active data (i.e. it is being used, added to, modified by you or your research team).
-For help with inactive data (i.e. your research project is complete and/or the data is stable), see the FAQ entry on "Where can I deposit data?"
+For help with inactive data (i.e. your research project is complete and/or the data is stable), see the FAQ entry on "Where can I deposit and share my data when my research is complete?"

 When storing any important digital data, you should strive to use a storage solution that provides backup (multiple copies in different physical locations), monitoring, and appropriate security.
 For these reasons, networked and professionally-managed storage is almost always preferable to storing data on a personally-managed workstation and consumer media (e.g., thumb drives, external hard drive).